Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Related Works

-Prior works on tumor segmentation have shown that use of enhanced network architectures combining attention mechanisms and residual connections that effectively increase network size produce robust generalization across different MR acquisitions~\citep{Saha2021EndToEndProstate,Simeth2023DominantIndexLesion}.
-Another approach by~\cite{Gu2021_DCANet_MICCAI} explicitly trained a model to extract separate basis functions for various domains that were then combined using group convolutions to extract a generalizable representation applicable to unseen image domains for prostate gland segmentation.
+For tumor segmentation, architectures combining attention mechanisms and residual connections have achieved robust generalization across MR acquisitions~\citep{Saha2021EndToEndProstate,Simeth2023DominantIndexLesion}. \citet{Gu2021_DCANet_MICCAI} trained separate domain-specific basis functions combined via group convolutions for prostate gland segmentation.
+Alternatively, data augmentation~\citep{SafRez_MixStyleFlow_MICCAI2025} and regularization~\citep{Jung2019ProstateMixup,vaish2025dataagnostic} have been applied to standard architectures like U-Net~\citep{Chen2022EnhancingMRImageSegmentation,Wen2024FromDenoisingTraining} to further enhance robustness to distribution shifts~\citep{Boone2023ROODMRI}.

-An alternative approach to creating specialized architectures is to employ data augmentation and regularization tasks when training standard networks like the U-Net~\citep{Chen2022EnhancingMRImageSegmentation,Wen2024FromDenoisingTraining}.
-Mixup is a type of data-agnostic augmentation strategy applicable either to the inputs, labels, as well as feature representations extracted from the input images~\citep{Jung2019ProstateMixup,vaish2025dataagnostic}.
-Advanced feature augmentation strategies using normalizing flows extract feature statistics for creating augmented features in individual layers, enhancing domain generalization for prostate gland and eye fundus segmentation~\citep{SafRez_MixStyleFlow_MICCAI2025}.
-Conceptually, the mixup and augmentation methods are general and could be combined with transformers to further enhance robustness to distribution shifts~\citep{Boone2023ROODMRI}.

-SSL pretraining is an altogether different approach compared to prior methods that employs multi-stage training to fully exploit the image information to extract distribution shift robust feature representations.
-This is accomplished either through pretraining with extensive data augmentations~\citep{Fedorov2021Tasting} or simply by exposing the model to a large corpus of unlabeled examples encompassing possible imaging variations~\citep{hatamizadehSwinUNETR2022,jiang2024self, gomez2024swintransformers}.
-A different approach is a successive training strategy that explicitly addresses generalization to OOD by converting a portion of every encountered OOD data to ID data and successively refines the model to that dataset~\citep{Azizi2023REMEDIS}.
-Unlike SSL, which aims to reduce need for large downstream datasets, this requires data for adapting to every new domain.